A balcony or a patio can be a great place to grow your favorite herbs for food. Here’s all you need to know on How to Make a Balcony Herb Garden!

 While growing herbs depends on sunlight, space, weather, and climate.
 The most important point to note here is–The best herbs are the ones you like and cook with most often.

 Some of the common annual herbs you can grow are basil, fennel, dill, coriander or cilantro, marjoram, parsley, and chives.
-You can also go for perennials like oregano, lavender, sage, thyme, mint, bay leaves, curry leaves, and our editor’s favorite–rosemary.
+You can also go for perennials like oregano, lavender, sage, thyme, mint, bay leaves, curry leaves, and rosemary.

-For more details on which herb to grow, you can check out our article here
+For more details on which herb to grow

 Choosing a Pot for Growing Herbs

-Herbs can easily grow in small pots; usually, 6 to 8 inches deep pots are fine for most herbs.
-You can also grow them in plastic bottles too or create a vertical garden.
-Mostly it all depends on your resources and the size of your balcony.
+Herbs can easily grow in small pots; usually, 6 to 8-inch deep pots are fine for most herbs.
+You can also grow them in plastic bottles or create a vertical garden.
+It all depends on your resources and the size of your balcony.

 How Should You Pot the Herbs?